-Footnote (b) notes the importance of the ratio of sample flow rate to the sampled effluent stream flow.
+Footnote (b) of Table 6.2.2.1-1, Part 1, notes the importance of the ratio of sample flow rate to the sampled effluent stream flow.
 This provides one of several values needed for estimating the dose rate.

-Radioactive Gaseous Sampling and Analysis Required During PURGE or VENT (Table 6.2.2.1-1, Part 2)
+Radioactive Gaseous Sampling and Analysis Required During Purge or Vent (Table 6.2.2.1-1, Part 2)

-Primary Containment grab sampling and analysis is not required if a VENT release (by the two inch exhaust lines) is through the Standby Gas Treatment System and the noble gas monitors in containment are reading below their setpoint as stated in footnote (d).
-Under these conditions, grab sampling is not required as the gaseous effluent will be released at a slow rate, will be filtered, and will be measured by the Reactor Building Elevated Discharge noble gas, iodine, and particulate monitors.
-Additional requirements on VENTING and PURGING are found in RFO 6.2.2.6.
+Primary containment grab sampling and analysis is not required if a Vent release (by the two inch exhaust lines) is through the Standby Gas Treatment System and the noble gas monitors in containment are reading below their setpoint as stated in footnote (d).
+Under these conditions, grab sampling is not required as the gaseous effluent will be released at a slow rate, will be filtered, and will be measured by the reactor building elevated discharge noble gas, iodine, and particulate monitors.
+Additional requirements on Venting and Purging are found in RFO 6.2.2.6.

-During other PURGE or VENT conditions, primary containment noble gas, iodine, and particulate grab samples are required prior to each PURGE or VENT.
-The sample must be taken no more than 8 hours before the PURGE or VENT.
-The sample must be analyzed for gamma emitters prior to the PURGE or VENT.
+During other Purge or Vent conditions, primary containment noble gas, iodine, and particulate grab samples are required prior to each Purge or Vent.
+The sample must be taken no more than eight hours before the Purge or Vent.
+The sample must be analyzed for gamma emitters prior to the Purge or Vent.
 This analysis determines the status of radioactivity in the primary containment atmosphere prior to the release.

-If the Reactor Building Elevated Discharge Low Range Radiation Monitor is not OPERABLE, sampling and analysis of the containment shall be completed at least once per 12 hours during PURGE AND VENT.
-With an inoperable Reactor Building Elevated Discharge Low Range Radiation Monitor this additional sampling provides additional data to characterize the release from containment.
-This additional sampling is required for a VENT release through the Standby Gas Treatment System even when the noble gas monitors in containment are reading below their setpoint if the VENT exceeds 12 hours.
+If the Reactor Building Elevated Discharge Low Range Radiation Monitor is not Functional, sampling and analysis of the containment shall be completed at least once per 12 hours during Purge and Vent.
+With a nonfunctional Reactor Building Elevated Discharge Low Range Radiation Monitor this additional sampling provides additional data to characterize the release from containment.
+This additional sampling is required for a Vent release through the Standby Gas Treatment System even when the noble gas monitors in containment are reading below their setpoint if the Vent exceeds 12 hours.